 Very little of Gene Bennett's life happened by accident.
 His forceful ebullient personality is at the core of the story of how this self-proclaimed country boy flourished in the hyper-competitive world of professional baseball for a half century.
 Such longevity required both extraordinary talent and an extraordinary love of the game.

 The Ohio River winds through the Appalachian Mountains to form the western border of West Virginia, the southern border of Ohio and the northern border of Kentucky.
-Scioto County is situated a few miles downstream from where the cities of Ashland (KY) and Huntington (WV) are separated only by the state line and the college sports loyalties of their inhabitants.
+Ohio's Scioto County is situated a few miles downstream from where the cities of Ashland (KY) and Huntington (WV) are separated only by the state line and the college sports loyalties of their inhabitants.
 By the standards of Scioto County, both are big cities.
 The population of the county peaked in the early 1940’s at 86,565 and was smaller in the year 2000 than it was in the 1950s.
 Portsmouth is the county seat.
 Wheelersburg is the only other true city.

 Farmland is the principal scenery and the principal traffic hazards are slow-moving trucks carrying the output of strip mines.
-The surrounding counties of Ohio, Kentucky, and West Virginia counties are very similar.
+The surrounding counties of Ohio, Kentucky, and West Virginia are very similar.
 Anyone who talks with Gene Bennett for more than a few minutes quickly realizes that although his current job takes him out of the country, it will never take the country out of Gene.

 Scioto County was deeply enmeshed in the history of American professional sports long before Gene Bennett signed with the Reds.
-Jim Thorpe played semipro football for the Portland Steel-Shoes.
+Jim Thorpe played semipro football for the Portsmouth Steel-Shoes.
 The NFL’s Detroit Lions began as the Portsmouth Spartans.
-Branch Rickey lived in Portsmouth during the offseason, and local resident Al Bridwell, the man at bat when Fred Merkel made his infamous base-running error, was another figure of note.
+Branch Rickey lived in Portsmouth during the offseason, and local resident Al Bridwell, the man at bat when Fred Merkle made his infamous base-running error, was another figure of note.
 The wild finish of the 1908 pennant race was still being rehashed over hot stoves while Bennett was growing up.

 Residents of the Tri-state region have always celebrated this sports heritage.
 Today there are gigantic murals on the Portsmouth floodwall depicting the exploits of professional and amateur athletes from the area.
 Through the joint efforts of local unions and businesses, Branch Rickey Park has been restored.
 The same ball field on which Walt Alston managed and Whitey Kurowski played now hosts the Gene Bennett Classic, involving top amateur baseball teams from across the nation.
 The populace and leadership alike plan to establish Portsmouth, Ohio as a Mecca for professional baseball scouts by making the invitational tournament one of their annual rites of summer.

-Rickey placed one of the Cardinals’ farm teams in Portsmouth in 1938 and 9 ½-year-old Gene Bennett was part of a group who watched games through a gap in the fence.
+Rickey placed one of the Cardinals’ farm teams in Portsmouth in 1938 and ten-year-old Gene Bennett was part of a group who watched games through a gap in the fence.
 Not content with this distant view of the game, he wriggled through the opening to get into the stands for free.
 The Portsmouth Redbirds spent only three seasons in town, but “Gene Bennett went out to the ballpark and he never came back.”

 Bennett didn’t play any organized form of baseball until age 14.
 There was no Little League in his youth; kids played baseball whenever enough of them came together in the same place.
 His high school team was small, and the uncertain weather of the region allowed no more than 12 games between the end of the basketball season and the close of the school year.
 Bennett mostly played outfield, but also pitched and played some second base.